 Call Actions Timeline

-A timestamped breakdown of call events, such as:
+A timestamped breakdown of what happened during the call, such as:

 Transfer Details

-If the call was transferred, you can see who received the call and whether the transfer was successful.
+If the call was transferred, this shows who received the call and whether it was successful.

 Message or Intake Forms

-If information was collected during the call, you can open the linked message or form.
+If information was collected, you can open the linked message or form.

 Read vs Unread Status

-Mark calls as read to keep track of which records you have reviewed.
+Mark calls as read to track which records you’ve reviewed.

 Why Call Records Are Useful